 It is important to understand the current use of keywords in the body copy of pages and to incorporate keywords as naturally as possible.

 One of the biggest mistakes we see is multiple pages using the same text.
 Google will treat the pages as the same, and it becomes nearly impossible to rank either page well for any keyword.

 Alternative text tags can be assigned to images on your website.
 Originally intended for blind people with screen reader software to understand what image is located on a webpage, search engines use them to understand an image on a page, as they have no way of “seeing” the image.

-For the image to the right, I gave the image an alt tag of “agriculture shredding machine harvesting corn.”
+For an image of a shredder in a field recently I gave the image an alt tag of “agriculture shredding machine harvesting corn.”
 It is important to not overuse keywords in the alt text.
 For example, a bad alt text for this image would be “corn shredding machines for sale.”
-Alt texts should only be used to give a user a better understand of the context of the image.
+Alt texts should only be used to give a user a better understanding of the context of the image.

 Google Adwords Keyword Planner – Get search volumes and competitive analysis for a list of keywords.